watermoongb/doc.slam.systems/src/sport/overlay.md

 ## Noticement

-1. Playlist MUST `#ffffff` contain overlay of OVERLAY list and it's content, otherwise,  OVERLAY function can not works properly.
+1. Playlist MUST contain overlay of OVERLAY list and it's content, otherwise,  OVERLAY function can not works properly.

 ## Preview